RobertArtigas/RYBEQUATES/README.md

 create the equates template for each type of subject.
 You have several examples of how to build, import, and create an EQU file with your equates and a CSV file for future use.

+This becomes useful when you have to build a system with many types of forms or other objects and have some way of identifying these items and use case statements to take coding actions on these different items

 ##
 ###